 Reliable Visual Nurse Call Systems and Buttons for Retirement Homes and Medical Clinics

 At CORNELL we believe consistent reliability is essential to any nurse call product.
-Our visual nurse call system (4000 series) is not only tested at our factory but also time proven in the field.
-And that is precisely why you’ll want to investigate the UL Listed 4000 series visual call system.
+Our visual nurse call system (4000 series) is not only tested at our factory, but also proven in the field.
+And this is precisely why you’ll want to investigate the UL Listed 4000 series visual call system.

-Our nurse call button cords are easy to use for patients, visitors, and staff, allowing them to quickly call for assistance for any patient in need of assistance.
-With simple communication and fast response times, patients, and their families, can rest easy knowing they are well taken care of.
+Our nurse call button cords are easy to use for patients, visitors, and staff, allowing them to quickly call for assistance.
+With simple communication and fast response times, patients and their families can rest easy knowing help is on the way when it's needed.

-Whether the patient suspects they are having a heart attack, needs help getting to the bathroom, or has fallen down, a nurse is notified instantly at a staff station, control panel or pocket pager.
-Our nurse call buttons and visual emergency communication system are ideal for hospital day surgery centers, nursing homes, and medical clinics.
+Whether the patient suspects a heart attack, needs help getting to the bathroom, or has fallen down, a nurse is notified instantly at a staff station, control panel or pocket pager.
+Nurse call buttons and visual emergency communication systems from Cornell Communications are ideal for hospital day surgery centers, nursing homes, and medical clinics.

 Get a quote on our 4000 Series visual nurse call system.
-Also consider our new iNFORM software with mobile handsets allowing the staff to better manage the needs of all patients.
+Also, consider our new iNFORM software with mobile handsets allowing staff to better manage the needs of all patients.
 Or contact us directly to learn more.

 Top-of-the-Line Emergency Communication Technology

-We manufacture and design all of our equipment right down to the circuit board and mounting plates.
-We have invested in the latest technologies, proven to produce the best results, at the lowest cost.
-We avoid complex circuitry and exotic components, because high tech does not need to sacrifice serviceability.
+We manufacture and design all of our equipment, right down to the circuit board and mounting plates.
+We have invested in the latest technologies proven to produce the best results at the lowest cost.
+We avoid complex circuitry and exotic components, because high tech should never sacrifice serviceability.

-All of our equipment is made with service in mind.
+All of our equipment is made with serviceability in mind.
 You can change our long-life LED corridor lamps without tools and adjust electronic controls easily.
 Our system installs with a minimum of wires, but not at the expense of reliability.
 For added peace of mind, all manufactured system components are backed by a 10 year warranty.